ASPigman/Project_1/README.md

   - HIPPA greatly reduced our ability to gather more indepth information on patients and PII(Personal Identifiable Information)
   - Given the short timeframe for completion, [National Institute of Diabetes and Digestive and Kidney Diseases](https://www.niddk.nih.gov/) could not fulfill our request for datasets pertaining to our project.
-  - The dataset we were able to obtain used a wait time range instead of numerical values for each patient.
-The ranges proved to be challenging in calculating statistical analysis in any capacity.
-These were later transposed into numerical values or medians per category.
   - The dataset kept including commas and quotations that didn't appear in the original dataset.
 Instead we coded a comma/quotation removal.
   - In our dataset, one person was listed multiple times based on how many ethnicities they identified with.
 These individuals had to be grouped together at not be counted more than once.

+- Stastical Analysis
+  - The dataset we were able to obtain used a wait time range instead of numerical values for each patient.
+The ranges proved to be challenging in calculating statistical analysis in any capacity.
+These were later transposed into numerical values or medians per category.
+  - Chi-square testing did not compute in our Jupyter Notebook for ethnicities.
+597/7 had too many digits for the calculation to register correctly.
+However we were able to find an online calculator at [GraphPad](https://www.graphpad.com/quickcalcs/chisquared2/)
+  - We were unable to use t-testing because we felt that averaging out wait time ranges for kidney transplants was misleading and unethical; the larger the wait time the more drastic the difference would be between one patient to the next in that given category.

 **Analysis and Conclusions**

 As of December 8 2023 there were 88,767 people waiting for a kidney transplant in the USA.
 Of those 88,767, 597 of them reside in Oklahoma.
 We have rejected our null hypothesis finding that several factors contribute to longer wait times for receiving a kidney transplant.
 The demographics with the longest wait times had O blood type, were men, between the ages of 50-64, and were white/non-Hispanic.
 The median wait time is between 1 and 2 years for a kidney transplant no matter the variables.

+We executed chi-square tests for each variable - age, gender, ethnicity, and blood type.

 **Citations:**